About the pilot projects Heading link

 Dr. Kwok’s research focuses on the roles of providers in healthcare markets, especially in specialties with ongoing provider-patient relationships.
 She is also interested in household health insurance and medical care decisions; physician behavior; drug innovation and use; and effects of government policies on healthcare disparities.

-Preserving function and preventing cognitive decline: Culturally adapting the IPROACTIF (Integrated PRimary care and Occupational therapy for Aging and Chronic disease Treatment for Independence and Functioning).
+Preserving function and preventing cognitive decline: Adapting the IPROACTIF (Integrated PRimary care and Occupational therapy for Aging and Chronic disease Treatment for Independence and Functioning).

 Dalmina Arias, OTD, OTR/L, is a clinical assistant professor in the Department of Occupational Therapy in the College of Applied Health Sciences.
 Dr. Arias has a comprehensive background working with the aging population as an occupational therapist in inpatient, outpatient, and home settings.

-Dr. Arias’ career goals center on studying culturally and contextually relevant methods to preserve function and prevent cognitive decline among aging minoritized older adults.
-She envisions creating evidence-informed interventions that provide pertinent solutions for all health disparities among Latinx older adults and their families.
-Driven by a commitment to fostering equitable and accessible healthcare solutions, Dr. Arias strives to make a lasting impact on the well-being of minoritized communities through her research and interventions.
+Dr. Arias’ career focuses on researching practical and contextually relevant methods to support functional independence and cognitive health in aging populations.
+She aims to develop evidence-based interventions that address health challenges among older adults and their families.
+Committed to improving healthcare access and outcomes, Dr. Arias strives to make lasting, meaningful contributions through her research and initiatives.

 Examining the Role of Transnationalism in Caregiving for Nigerian Immigrants with Dementia

 Kelechi Ibe-Lamberts, PhD, is a clinical associate professor of community health sciences at the UIC School of Public Health.
-He teaches and researches health behaviors, health disparities and health outcomes among culturally diverse populations.
-His research work specifically involves matters related to refugee/immigrant health and the development of transnational ties among Black immigrants.
+He teaches and conducts research on health behaviors, health outcomes, and challenges related to healthcare access.
+His research focuses on health and the development of cross-border connections among Black immigrants.

-Environmental contaminants and early pathological signs of Alzheimer’s disease in middle-aged and older Hispanics/Latinxs.
+Environmental contaminants and early pathological signs of Alzheimer’s disease in middle-aged and older Adults.

 Dr. Julia Anglen Bauer studies how environmental exposures impact neurological outcomes across the life course.
 Her work spans investigating chemical exposures during pregnancy and child brain development, to mid-life exposures and risk of neurodegenerative diseases such as Alzheimer’s Disease and Related Dementias in later life.

-Dr. Bauer’s mission is to study these associations in communities that are disproportionately affected by environmental pollution, or individuals who are at higher risk of disease (racial minorities and sex differences) or are at an age of heightened susceptibility to exposure.
+Dr. Bauer’s mission is to study these associations in communities that are disproportionately affected by environmental pollution, or individuals who are at higher risk of disease, or are at an age of heightened susceptibility to exposure.
 Her work includes using environmental mixtures statistical methods and molecular biomarkers of environmental exposure.

 Identifying barriers to mobile ICT use in older adults with subjective cognitive complaints